Tim Drake: DC Rebirth (2016–2021)

-Infinite Frontier (2021-present)
+Infinite Frontier (2021–2023)

 Following Infinite Frontier, Tim's history is smoothed over again, restoring his pre-New 52 histories as Batman's third apprentice and re-establishing him as having been Robin since that time.
 In Batman: Urban Legends, it is revealed that he and Stephanie Brown broke up off-panel and he reconnected with a friend from high school, Bernard Dowd.
 Bernard is kidnapped, sending Tim on a rescue mission while still trying to understand what he truly desires from life.
 During the rescue, Bernard tells Robin that his friend Tim helped him come out and understand himself, prompting Robin/Tim to realize his own identity as a bisexual man.
 Afterward, out of costume, Bernard asks Tim on a date, which Tim accepts.
 Tim would later tell Bruce (and the rest of the Batman Family off panel) about his breakup with Stephanie and new relationship with Bernard before moving to the Gotham marina on his own.
 Tim Drake plays a minor role in assisting Batman during the "Joker War" and "Fear State" events.

 In Tim Drake: Robin, Tim lives on a house boat while working to forge his own path away from Batman.
 However, shortly after his move, Tim/Robin gets framed for a crime he didn't commit while investigating a series of murders happening to the marina residents.
 He works with Darcy Thomas/Sparrow (a former initiate in the We Are Robins movement) and Detective Williams to find the real culprit.
 But this is made more difficult by the appearance of glowing animals and mudlike creatures that take the form of trusted friends and family.
 Tim ultimately realizes that all these events are linked to a villain obsessed with him, with things coming to a head when Bernard gets kidnapped.
 Tim confronts the villain, a metahuman who uses the codename Moriarty and who dubs themselves Tim's nemesis.
 Tim defeats Moriarty and saves Bernard, and the couple confirm their commitment to each other.

 In the main Batman comics written by Chip Zdarsky, Tim Drake learns the existence of Failsafe (a robot that Zur-En-Arrh created in case Batman killed someone) and meets Zur-En-Arrh for the first time.
 He tries assisting Batman as well as Zur-En-Arrh (who temporarily took over Batman's body), but watches helplessly as Failsafe teleports Batman to a different universe.
 Tim Drake goes through multiple universes, and finally rescues Batman.
 He comes into conflict with Batman when Batman starts being aggressive toward his enemies, and fights Damian Wayne.
 He is temporarily captured by the villains, but escapes and helps Batman save the day.
 Tim Drake finds Bruce Wayne again after he escapes from his prison, and convinces Bruce to open up and rely on his family again.
 Tim Drake helps Batman and the Bat-family rescue Damian and defeat Zur-En-Arrh.
 Bruce Wayne builds a new home for the Bat-family calling it the Pennyworth Manor as a new base after regaining his money.